FLEXYFORCE™ SUBSCRIPTION TERMS AND CONDITIONS

 - infringes a third party’s intellectual property right(s);

-- publishes, posts, uploads, or otherwise distributes any software, music, videos, or other material protected by intellectual property laws (or by rights of privacy or publicity) unless you have all necessary rights and consents to do so;
+- publishes, posts, uploads, or otherwise distribute any software, music, videos, or other material protected by intellectual property laws (or by rights of privacy or publicity) unless you have all necessary rights and consents to do so;

 - uploads files that contain viruses, corrupted files, or any other similar software or programs that may damage the operation of another person’s computer;